Archive for March, 2007

 Slow, Expensive, and Entirely In Control

 I read Johnny Cash’s autobiography a few years ago and really hooked into his retrospective take on his life and the people in it.
-He seemed to be without any personal judgement against people who had hurt him in the past.
-What I took from it was that you can’t fully understand anyone completely (“Nobody knows anybody, not that well.”) so your judgement is completely arbitrary.
-Since reading his book, I’ve tried to take on that same mindset and I consider it a real method for personal growth.
+He seemed to be without any personal judgement against people who had hurt him in the … Continue reading

 Sometimes you just gotta sell yourself.